starbeamjs/starbeam/workspace/docs/src/content/docs/start/install.md

   app ownership explicitly;
 - Svelte: service helpers are not exposed yet.

+See [Services and app lifetime](/concepts/services/) for the app-facing model.

 ### `@starbeam/reactive`

 Use `@starbeam/reactive` directly when you are building lower-level reactive